aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-text/update-properties-of-a-paragraph-by-index-in-a-powerpoint-presentation/_index.md

 ---

 ## **Introduction**
-This article shows how you can update properties of a paragraph by index in PowerPoint presentations using Aspose.Slides for Cloud API.
+This article shows you how you can update settings of a paragraph by index in PowerPoint presentations using Aspose.Slides for Cloud API.
 You can use our REST API with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery, and much more.

 ## **API Information**